-The College of Medicine graduate education program offers several M.S. and joint degree programs with other colleges.
-A joint degree program is a credit-sharing arrangement that allows qualified students to combine their medical science background with other professional or graduate work, resulting in earning two degrees in a reduced amount of time.
+The College of Medicine offers combination degree programs with other colleges including Agricultural and Life Sciences, Education, Engineering, Liberal Arts and Sciences and the other colleges of the Health Science Center.
+A combination degree program is a credit-sharing arrangement that allows qualified students to combine their medical science background with other undergraduate, professional, or graduate work, resulting in earning two degrees in a reduced amount of time.

 The Medical Honors Program is an accelerated 7-year bachelor’s and medical degree program that enrolls a limited number of undergraduate students who have chosen a career in the medical profession and who have demonstrated both superior scholastic ability and personal development during their first two undergraduate college years.
 Students complete undergraduate coursework during year three and enter medical school during year four.
 The College of Liberal Arts and Sciences grants academic credit for all the third-year work and part of the fourth-year medical school coursework.
 Participating students receive a BS degree after completing the first year of medical school.

 The highly competitive Biology/Biochemistry and Molecular Biology BS/MS program is offered through both CALS and CLAS.
 The combination program is an ideal opportunity for undergraduate students interested in gaining research experience for positions within the private and government sector or entrance into other advanced degree programs.

 Unusually gifted students may enter a combination MD/PhD program which offers an opportunity for integrating clinical experience with competence in basic biomedical research.
 This program reflects the increasing dependence of the practice of medicine on scientific advances in the biological sciences and seeks to produce clinician scientists.